lowkruc/wallet-crypto-apps/README.md

 Prisma currently tracks three core entities:

-- `User`: auth identity storing the reviewer’s email/name.
+- `User`: auth identity storing the reviewer’s email, unique username, optional display name, and timestamps.
 - `Wallet`: belongs to a user, defaults to currency `IDR`, and keeps a decimal `balance`.
 - `Transaction`: logs deposits/transfers through the `TransactionType` enum and links to origin/destination wallets for analytics.